domoticz/domoticz/dzVents/documentation/README.md

 			'at 19:30-08:20',			-- between 19:30 and 8:20 (next day)
 			'at 13:45 on mon,tue',		-- at 13:45 only on Mondays and Tuesdays (english)
 			'on mon,tue',				-- on Mondays and Tuesdays
-			'every hour on sat',		-- you guessed it correctly 'at sunset',				-- uses sunset/sunrise/solarnoon info from Domoticz 'at sunrise',
+			'every hour on Saturday',	-- you guessed it correctly 'at sunset',				-- uses sunset/sunrise/solarnoon info from Domoticz 'at sunrise',
 			'at <astroMoment>',			-- dzVents >= 3.0.16 Uses the times received from Domoticz